Om-Kute/100-days-devops/day40.md

 Moves HEAD back and resets both the staging area and working directory.

+6. 🚫 .gitignore

+.gitignore specifies files and directories that Git should ignore when they are untracked.

+Example:

+# Environment files
+.env

+# Logs
+*.log

+# Dependencies
+node_modules/

+# Build files
+dist/
+build/

+# Editor files
+.vscode/
+.idea/

+Create the file:

+touch .gitignore

+Then commit it:

+git add .gitignore
+git commit -m "Add gitignore"

+Note: Adding a file to .gitignore does not automatically stop tracking it if it is already tracked.

 ⚠️ git reset --hard can permanently remove uncommitted changes.
 Use it carefully.